Constellation/portable/README.md

 And I sometimes would like to construct commands based on C++ libraries, such as LLVM.

+NOTE: LLVM can be built as static library.
+So it is possible to bundle LLVM libraries to one executable file.

 ### Why don't you write it with golang?

 As the same as the above.